hhariri/hhariri.github.io/_posts/2017-05-22-last-week-and-kotlin.md

 ## Kotlin at Spring I/O

-Pivotal announced the release of Spring Framework version 5, with [full support for Kotlin](https://twitter.com/snicoll/status/865118526700498944) at their [Spring I/O conference in Barcelona](http://2017.springio.net/#venue).
+Secondly, Pivotal announced the release of Spring Framework version 5, with [full support for Kotlin](https://twitter.com/snicoll/status/865118526700498944) at their [Spring I/O conference in Barcelona](http://2017.springio.net/#venue).
 There's no video available yet, but you can see some of the features in the [early preview blog post](https://spring.io/blog/2017/01/04/introducing-kotlin-support-in-spring-framework-5-0).